-You can prevent and treat dog parasites naturally, just as dogs treat themselves in the wild.
+Incidentally, you can prevent and treat dog parasites naturally, just as dogs treat themselves in the wild.
 Wild animals seek out natural herbs instinctively to get rid of parasites.
 If they weren’t able to get rid of the worms, none of them would live to be very old.

 Natural Dog Worm Prevention